Best soil for cannabis for higher yield and potency

 Our testing team independently researches, tests, and recommends the best products to help keep your houseplants absolutely thriving.
 Learn more about our testing and review process here.

-The quality of your soil influences everything from the size of your plants to the potency of your buds—which is why finding the best soil for cannabis is so essential.
-Your run-of-the-mill bag of dirt from a big box store won’t cut it.
-You need soil that has the right nutrient ratios, pH balance, and materials for cannabis cultivation.
+The quality of your soil influences everything from the size of your cannabis plants to the potency of your buds—which is why finding the best soil for cannabis is so essential.
+Your run-of-the-mill bag of dirt from a big box store won’t cut it (please DO NOT use Miracle Gro 🤮).
+You need good cannabis soil that has the right nutrient ratios, pH balance, and materials for cannabis cultivation.

 My top picks